 Hungry for more?

 Housed in a handsome Victorian terrace, with a cute little Fiat parked outside, Villa Romana isn’t just good looks.
 Their extensive pasta menu alone is a feast for the senses.
 Another top option is Toto’s Pizza, one of the oldest Italian restaurants in Australia.
-It’s been serving up good pasta alongside those famous pizzas since 1961.
+It’s been serving up good pasta alongside their famous pizzas since 1961.